HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 ### Structure of a script

 So let’s finally start writing our first script.
 There are multiple ways to create script, the one I prefer is creating it via `RightClick -> C# Script` in the Project View.
-The advantage is that, you can directly choose the Folder in which the Script should be located and you don’t have to start organizing your Files afterwards.
+The advantage here is: you can directly choose the folder in which the Script should be located and you don’t have to start organizing your files after the fact.
-But you can also create scripts from the Inspector by adding a component and in the searchPanel simply write the name you want to give to the script.
-For us that will be “MovingAlbers1” for now.
+But you can also create scripts directly from the Inspector by clicking on “Add Component” and in the search panel simply write the name you want to give to the script.
+If there isn’t any other component or script with the same name in your project Unity will assume you want to create a script with that name.
+I called my first script: “MovingCuboids_Lifting”.
-I guess it is not typical to ad numbers to your scripts, but as we will iterate quite a bit, we will do that for a while.
 With your script created just open it using double-click.
 Your default Code Editor will open.
-This can take while depending on your system.
+This can take while depending on your system, especially when you open the editor for the first time.
 {{< expand >}}
 ## Code Editors and IDEs
 The default Code Editor for you probably is “Visual Studio Community Edition” oder “Visual Studio for Mac”.
-These are IDEs - Integrated Development Environments.
-These are powerful tools for editing Code, the can integrate with Unity and come with many advanced features.
-The downside to them is, they tend to be slow.
-And on a Laptop they can be draining on your battery, as they check code in the background a lot.
+These are so-called “IDEs” - Integrated Development Environments.
+These are powerful tools for editing Code, they can integrate with Unity and come with many advanced features.
+The downside to them is, they tend to be slow to start up.
+And on a laptop they can be draining on your battery, as they thoroughly check your code in the background.
 So if you are on a low end machine it can be wise to look for a “Code Editor”.
 They are a lightweight alternative, but in comparison lack some advanced features.
-Great Code Editors are “Visual Studio Code” by Microsoft, “Atom” by Github.
+Great Code Editors are “Visual Studio Code” by Microsoft or “Atom” by Github, which is also part o Microsoft.
+There is also Sublime Text.
+If you want to check out an IDE that is becoming more and more popular with Unity programmers look out for “Rider” by JetBrains.
+They also offer the very helpful Plug In “ReSharper” for Visual Studio.

-{{< /expand >}}
+{{</expand >}}
 Every Unity Script comes with some “boilerplate” Code to get you started.
 It looks like this:
+{{<highlight c>}}

 	using System.Collections;
 	using System.Collections.Generic;